pypa/packaging.python.org/source/key_projects.rst

 management and deployment of binary extensions and other binary code.

-Conda does not install packages from PyPI -- it can only manage packages built specifically for conda, which can be made available on a "conda channel", such as those hosted by `anaconda.org <https://anaconda.org/>`_ or a local (e.g. intranet) package server.
-In additon to the "defults" channel managed by `Anaconda, Inc <https://www.anaconda.com/>`_, there are a wide variety of packages from the community supported `conda-forge project <https://conda-forge.org/>`__
+Conda does not install packages from PyPI -- it can only manage packages built specifically for conda, which can be made available on a "conda channel", such as those hosted on `anaconda.org <https://anaconda.org/>`_ or a local (e.g. intranet) package server.
+In additon to the "default" channels managed by `Anaconda, Inc <https://www.anaconda.com/>`_, there are a wide variety of packages from the community supported `conda-forge project <https://conda-forge.org/>`__